 If Sphero are dominating the educational robot market, Anki are industry leaders when it comes to robotic toys and AI.
 Their earlier product, Overdrive, applied AI technology to a traditional Scalextric style race track, to create a unique and exciting racing game.
 But it’s the robot toys they have developed that have really secured their position and popularity.
-In fact, Cozmo was named Best Selling Toy in 2017, and Anki have ranked in Fast Company’s Top 10 Most Innovative Companies for the last 4 consecutive years!
+In fact, Cozmo was named Best Selling Toy in 2017.
+Anki have also ranked in Fast Company’s Top 10 Most Innovative Companies for the last 4 consecutive years!
 Their robot products include Cozmo and Vector.

 Cozmo is designed to be a fun loving robot friend.
 And this little robot is always on the lookout for fun and adventure.
 In fact, Cozmo even prompts his human(s) to play games or fist bump, as soon as he recognizes them.
 Yep, this little robot has face recognition, so he can say hi to the whole family, even the dog or cat!

-This app-enabled robot is cute, endearing and fun, as well as being 100% programmable, both with the in-app CodeLab feature for block coding, and the Cozmo SDK for Python programming.
+This app-enabled robot is cute, endearing and fun, as well as being 100% programmable.
+Both with the in-app CodeLab feature for block coding, and the Cozmo SDK for Python programming.
 The more you interact with Cozmo, the more tricks and games he will unlock and “learn”.
 This means that the more you interact, the more fun you can have.
 And Cozmo is even happy on his own, stacking and moving his three cubes.
 Released in 2016 in the US, Cozmo remains just as popular today.
 And there are a range of accessories you can now choose from to customize your Cozmo, and enhance the play experience.
 Custom Trax can help to provide more traction, and allow you to personalize your bot.
 And a LEGO compatible forklift platform system opens up a whole new range of play and programming opportunities.

 Building on the success of Cozmo, Anki released Vector at the end of 2018.
 This is the first home robot of it’s kind, able to act as a true robot sidekick for his human companions.
 The Vector robot might look similar to his older brother, but he is very different when directly compared to Cozmo.
 The same face recognition capabilities as Cozmo, are used by Vector, although he can store more faces.
 However, instead of a robot designed for games and fun, Vector is a helpful smart robot.
 Vector will answer a range of questions, set timers, find out the weather, and even take photographs.
 He also likes to roam around the desk, play with his toy cube, and generally be curious and engaging.

 Bursting with personality, Vector offers something different to the robotic toy industry, aimed at a slightly older audience.
 But Vector is still a useful learning tool.
 Vector offers SDK access which allows users to create their own programs using Python.
 Vector has also teamed up with Alexa, so anything Vector cant do, just ask Alexa instead.
-Alexa is a free, entirely optional part of Vector’s software that can add a whole host of new features, as well as routines, extending Vectors capabilities.
+Alexa is a free, entirely optional part of Vector’s software that can add a whole host of new features.
+As well as routines, extending Vectors capabilities.
 And with a range of Vector Trax available, you can add grip, control and traction, as well as personality, to your favorite home robot.

 Customizing your robotic toys

 With the increasing number of robotic toys available, hardware customization and personalization is becoming increasingly popular.
 After all, what use is a robot sidekick if you can’t customize it to be as individual as you are?
-For schools and educators this is also a key feature, as it helps to distinguish one robot from another, especially when dividing the robots between classrooms or groups of students.
+For schools and educators this is also a key feature, as it helps to distinguish one robot from another.
+Especially when dividing the robots between classrooms or groups of students.

 However, hardware customization isn’t all about style.
 It can also be incredibly practical.
 From larger wheels to tackle tough terrain, to shock absorbent material to protect the electronic components, hardware customization can make any robotic toy even better.
 In fact, some customization options will even allow the user to add to the robot, improving the robots capabilities.
 This is what we specialize in here at Hexnub.

-Hexnub enhances your robotic toys and gives them more ‘personality’ through hardware customization, allowing you to protect and customize your favorite smart toys.
+Hexnub enhances your robotic toys and gives them more ‘personality’ through hardware customization.
+Allowing you to protect and customize your favorite smart toys.

 Some of the customization products we provide include: